 Dr Junlin Yu is an Academy Research Fellow at the University of Helsinki.
-His research centres on motivation in educational settings, with a particular focus on growth mindset, achievement goals, and the impact of gender.
-Currently, he leads a Finnish Research Council-funded project on creating classroom contexts that foster students' growth mindset (2023-27).
-Before joining the University of Helsinki, he received his PhD and MPhil from the University of Cambridge.
+His research examines how motivation, identity, and social contexts influence students' learning and well-being, with a particular focus on growth mindset, achievement goals, and gender disparities in education.
+Currently, he leads a Research Council of Finland-funded project (2023-27) on designing learning contexts that foster and sustain students' growth mindset.
+He holds an MPhil and PhD from the University of Cambridge.

 Yirou is part of the G-Versity network and a recipient of the Marie Skłodowska-Curie fellowship.
 Her academic background encompasses developmental psychology and gender studies.
 She studies gender differences in workplace well-being, with a keen interest in the impact of gender roles and stereotypes on the development of job burnout.
 In addition to academic work, Yirou collaborates with organizations to help create interventions and improve gender-related policy.
 She holds an MA in Social Sciences from the University of Chicago.